HyperSprite/react-geolocation-hoc/readme.md

 export default ExtGeolocation(MyMap);
 ```

-### When you use your component:
+Then from your view file

-#### Uses default lat/lng and asks for permission and allows for browser geolocation
+Uses default lat/lng and asks for permission and allows for browser geolocation
 ```js
 <MyMap />
 ```

-#### Assigns props as default lat/lng and asks for permission and allows for browser geolocation
+Assigns props as default lat/lng and asks for permission and allows for browser geolocation
 ```js
 <MyMap
   lat={39.28756}